American Icon: The Fall of Roger Clemens and the Rise of Steroids in America's Pastime

-American Icon: The Fall of Roger Clemens and the Rise of Steroids in America's Pastime is a book written by Teri Thompson, Michael O'Keeffe, Nathaniel Vinton & Christian Red, four sportswriters from the New York Daily News, that was released in 2009.
+American Icon: The Fall of Roger Clemens and the Rise of Steroids in America's Pastime is a book written by Teri Thompson, Michael O'Keeffe, Nathaniel Vinton and Christian Red, four sportswriters from the New York Daily News, that was released in 2009.
 It focuses on seven-time Cy Young Award-winning pitcher Roger Clemens' alleged use of steroids, relationship with trainer Brian McNamee, and both their testimonies in front of Congress regarding the Mitchell Report (2007).
 The book received a very positive review from Michiko Kakutani of The New York Times.
 Clemens gave a rare radio interview to ESPN's Mike and Mike in the Morning on the book's release date to combat its claims.